cinnamon-bun/filigree/README.md

 # Choices can contain nested choices and references
 greeting4 = [Hi [there /]<name>/Hello], how are you today?

+# Choices can be written across multiple lines instead of using "/" on a single line.
+# You can't mix these; choose either "/" or multi-line.
+# Multi-line choices ignore blank lines, which means you can't use them to
+# make rare choices like [rare////].
+# Whitespace around each line is ignored.
+berries = [
+    blueberry
+    strawberry
+    cherry
+]
+fruits = [apple
+banana
+cherry
+<berries>]

 # Trailing whitespace on a line is removed.
 # To make whitespace matter, put it inside choice brackets.
 # You can also make a zero-length string this way.